yuvalmGS/gigaspaces-wiki-jekyll/xap97net/executor-based-remoting.markdown

 `T DoSomething(String arg)`, T being the return value type, then the asynchronous method should have the following two methods:
 `IAsyncResult BeginDoSomething(String arg, AsyncCallback callback, Object stateObject)`.
 `T EndDoSomething(IAsyncResult asyncResult)`
-In other words, the regular method should be wrapped with two additional methods, one is prefixed with `Begin` and the return value should be an `IAsyncResult`, this method starts the asynchornous invocation.
+In other words, the regular method should be wrapped with two additional methods, one is prefixed with `Begin` and the return value should be an `IAsyncResult`, this method starts the asynchronous  invocation.
 And an additional method prefixed with `End` and the return value is of the synchronous method which receives the `IAsyncResult` as its single parameter.

 # Transactional Execution